 I was caught off guard by the ensuing melee, as six or seven turtles jostled for proximity.
 The turtles pushed each other out of the way, ran into us with their hard, rough flippers, and finally, one chomped down on my toe.
 Ouch!!
 It wasn’t more than a few minutes later that another one bit me on the side of the other foot.
 Ungh!
 I’d seen enough.

 An enigmatic species, sea turtles are known for their graceful movements and the beautiful markings on their shells (carapaces).
 These unique species have been around for millions of years but are now considered endangered due to hunting, habitat destruction, and environmental changes.

-Green sea turtles are herbivores, preferring seagrass, algae, and other plants.
+Green sea turtles are herbivores as adults, preferring seagrass, algae, and other plants.
 As such, they are vital components of the shallow marine ecosystem, helping to balance and maintain healthy seagrass beds and other shallow coastal habitats.

 The turtles’ sharp, serrated beaks chomp down on plant matter, which is swallowed whole.
 Bacteria and similar microorganisms in the turtles’ stomachs ferment and break down the cellulose, making nutritious chlorophyll, vitamins, and minerals available.

 Pollution and habitat loss have led to a decline in healthy food sources and, by extension, the distribution of healthy turtles.